zyedidia/micro/runtime/help/tutorial.md

 # Tutorial

-This is a brief intro to micro's configuration system that will will give some simple examples showing how to configure settings, rebind keys, and use `init.lua` to configure micro to your liking.
+This is a brief intro to micro's configuration system that will give some simple examples showing how to configure settings, rebind keys, and use `init.lua` to configure micro to your liking.

 Hopefully you'll find this useful.